-The Seniors Quality Leap Initiative (SQLI) is a promising model of how a community of practice can be established to drive positive change in quality of care and quality of life in LTC homes.
-SQLI is a network of 11 organizations serving more than 11,000 residents in 68 LTC homes in Canada and the United States.
+29 Seniors Quality Leap Initiative.

+United States.
 This group collaborates through virtual and in-person meetings to use evidence based on clinical quality of care indicators and quality of life metrics to establish common change initiatives, based on performance within the network and with national benchmarks in Canada and the United States.
 Partner agencies in the network include the CIHI, the Canadian Foundation for Healthcare Improvement, Accreditation Canada, research centres in Canada and the United States, LeadingAge, the New Brunswick Association of Nursing Homes and the interRAI research network.
-This collaborative has successfully improved pain management and appropriate use of anti-psychotic medications as its first two quality initiatives.
+This collaborative has successfully improved pain management and appropriate use of anti-psychotic medications as its first two quality initiatives.30